HUMIRA: Experience that matters

 including multiple studies involving

 HUMIRA is the #1 prescribed biologic in Psoriatic Arthritis and Ankylosing Spondylitis‡

-HUMIRA is indicated for non-infectious (NI) intermediate, posterior and panuveitis
+HUMIRA is indicated for the treatment of non-infectious intermediate, posterior,

 Moderate to Severe Rheumatoid Arthritis Clinical Data

 Moderate to Severe Polyarticular Juvenile Idiopathic Arthritis Clinical Data

 Serious adverse events from nearly 12 years of HUMIRA exposure in clinical trials